cezarysanecki/parking-domain/README.md

 ![Punishing client](/docs/public/es/es_punishing_for_unused_reservation.png)

-15 minutes after reservation we check if client do not park on reserved spot.
-If not, we add this spot to available bank and warn client.
-If this was 2nd or 3rd warning then we remove his loyalty points.
-If this was 4th warning then we mark this client as unwanted.
+15 minutes after a reservation, we check if the client has not parked in the reserved spot.
+If not, we add this spot to the available bank and notify the client.
+If this is the 2nd or 3rd warning, we deduct loyalty points.
+If it's the 4th warning, we mark the client as unwanted.

 ## Educational goals